mohitpai/journey-optimizer.en/help/using/messages/create-push.md

 ## Send a silent notification {#silent-notification}

+>[!CONTEXTUALHELP]
+>id="ajo_message_push_silent_notification"
+>title="About silent notification"
+>abstract="Send notifications without disturbing the user, notifications are not shown in the notification center or notification bar."

 A silent push notification (or background notification) is a hidden instruction that is delivered to the application.
 It is used for example to notify your application about the availability of new content or initiate a download in the background.

 Select the **[!UICONTROL Silent Notification]** option to silently notify the application: in this case, the notification is transferred directly to the application.
 No alert is displayed on the device screen.